owncloud/ocis/services/notifications/README.md

 ```

 Custom email templates referenced via `NOTIFICATIONS_EMAIL_TEMPLATE_PATH` must also be located in subfolders `shares` and `spaces` and must have the same names as the embedded templates.
 It is important that the names of these files and  folders match the embedded ones.

-Note when having multiple instances of the notfication service, the environment variable `NOTIFICATIONS_EMAIL_TEMPLATE_PATH` must resolve to a shared storage.

 ## Translations